-The server that receives and stores messages sent to your e-mail account, accessed by the e-mail client via IMAP or POP3.
+- Incoming Server: The server that receives and stores messages sent to your e-mail account, accessed by the e-mail client via IMAP or POP3.
 For an overview of the differences between the two please see our IMAP vs POP3 E-Mail guide.
+Secure (SSL) connections use the server’s hostname and standard (non-SSL) connections use your domain name.

-The server that sends e-mail from your account.
-Your SMTP server may require some additional security settings but these are also fairly easy to enable.
+- Outgoing Server (SMTP): The server that sends e-mail from your account.
+Your SMTP server may require some additional security settings but these also are fairly easy to enable.
+Typically, if there is a checkbox or radio button labeled “My Server Requires Authentication” it will need to be checked.
+Secure (SSL) connections use the server’s hostname and standard (non-SSL) connections use your domain name.

-The following steps will start the process of adding a new e-mail account to your local client.
-Once you have completed these steps you will see a screen that asks for the server and user information outlined above.
+- If you are launching your local email client for the first time after you installed it you will most likely be prompted to create a new account as soon as you launch the program.
+The following steps will start the process of adding a new email account to your local client.
+Once you have completed these steps, you will see a screen that asks for the server and user information outlined above.

-- In top menu click on Tools and then E-Mail Accounts (some versions of Outlook may say just Accounts).
+- In the top menu, click on Tools and then Email Accounts (some versions of Outlook may say just Accounts).

 - Click on Add a new e-mail account… or simply New and then click Next.